vscode-reborn-ai/vscode-reborn-ai/README.md

 ### Next Release

 - ✨ **Feature** - Added support for Azure's OpenAI API. - *Thank you for the suggestion @PeterDaveHello & @rambalachandran*
+- 🖥️ **UI** - When using OpenRouter, the model selector can now show descriptions.
 - 🖥️ **UI** - Redesigned conversation tabs to match the design of VS Code's editor tabs.
 - 🔧 **Fix** - UI color fixes to ensure the extension is usable across all themes.